darkeclipz/algorithmic-world-building/README.md

 ![Joint interpolation](screenshots/joint-interpolation.png)

-This is easier than you might think, look at the following example:
+This is easier than you might think, look at the following pseudo-code:

 ```javascript
 P = new Vec2(0,0);